-Panthers re-sign DE Horton to 2-year contract
+Panthers use franchise tag on DT Short; re-sign DE Horton

 CHARLOTTE, N.C.
-(AP) -- The Panthers are trying their best to keep their defensive line intact, re-signing defensive end Wes Horton to a two-year contract.
+(AP) -- The Panthers are looking to keep their defensive line intact.

-Financial terms were not released Monday.

-The move comes less than 24 hours after the Panthers re-signed defensive end Mario Addison to a three-year contract on Sunday night.
-Addison was set to become an unrestricted free agent, while Horton would have been a restricted free agent.

-Carolina is likely to use the franchise tag to keep Kawann Short if they can't reach a long-term deal with the defensive tackle before Wednesday's deadline.
+Carolina applied the non-exclusive franchise tag to defensive tackle Kawann Short on Monday and re-signed defensive end Wes Horton to a two-year contract.
+The moves come one day after the Panthers signed defensive end Mario Addison to a three-year contract.

+Short would make an estimated $14.77 million if he signs the one-year tender.

+A four-year NFL veteran, Short has 17 sacks in the past two seasons (2015-16), third-most among NFL defensive tackles.
+He had 11 sacks in 2015, most by a defensive tackle in team history.

+A former second-round pick in 2013 out of Purdue, Short has started all 32 games the last two seasons and 41 overall during his career.
+He has 22 sacks, 88 quarterback pressures, six forced fumbles, five recoveries and 13 passes defensed since coming into the league.

+Financial terms of Horton's deal were not released Monday.

 The 27-year-old Horton started 10 games last season and had 11 tackles with 2 + sacks.
 Horton has started 27 games since joining the Panthers in 2013 as an undrafted rookie and has 8 + career sacks.